 One reason for cellulite, aging skin, wrinkles, loss of elasticity is a decline in collagen production as we age.

 Makes sense to take an easily absorbed, high-quality collagen supplement, right?

 The body’s natural ability to repair supporting connective tissue (bone, tendons, ligaments, cartilage, skin, hair, and nails) diminishes after the age of 25.
 Collagen provides the source in supplying additional amounts of amino acids like glycine, lysine, and proline, which are specifically needed by the body to build connective tissue structure and to regulate the functions of the cells.

-Collagen is responsible for cell renewal, skin elasticity and suppleness as well as firmness.
-It is the building block for cells, tissues and organs.
-Meaning it makes up your skin, hair and nails.
-With age, collagen diminishes, making wrinkles more apparent, hair lack luster and skin less firm, which can ultimately cause or worsen cellulite.
+Collagen is responsible for cell renewal, skin elasticity, and suppleness as well as firmness.
+It is the building block of cells, tissues, and organs.
+Meaning it makes up your skin, hair, and nails.
+With age, collagen diminishes, making wrinkles more apparent, hair lackluster and skinless firm, which can ultimately cause or worsen cellulite.